scripterjauy/Backup/README.md

+# Backup Account from scriptpan (it got suspended)

 ## Welcome to Pann Hub :DDD

 ### THE SCRIPT I MADE ARE USING OLD WIND UI SO THE UI MIGHT BE OUTDATED AND HAVE A LOT OF BUGS⚠️⚠️